General Requirement for MA and MS Degrees

 Candidates without a master’s degree or its equivalent are required to complete a minimum of 64 graduate-level credits.
 Specific requirements relative to the selection of courses, seminars, and research or directed study will be determined by the student’s department or graduate program.
 Normally, no more than four (4) courses may be taken concurrently.
 Each student must register for at least one (1) course each semester until completion of all departmental or programmatic course requirements unless granted an authorized leave of absence.
-The number of courses that may be transferred to a post-bachelor’s program is explained in more detail in the Transfer of Credits under Section 21.
+The number of courses that may be transferred to a post-bachelor’s program is explained in more detail in the Transfer of Credits section.

 In some cases, candidates with a master’s degree may be accepted into a post-MA program.
 These students are required to complete a minimum of 32 graduate-level credits.
 In certain circumstances, the Admissions Committee of a department or program will require post-master’s candidates to complete the equivalent of sixteen (16) graduate-level courses (64 credits).
 Specific requirements relative to the selection of courses, seminars, and research or directed study will be determined by the student’s department or program.
 Normally, no more than four (4) courses may be taken concurrently, and each student must register for at least one (1) course each semester until completion of all departmental or programmatic course requirements unless granted an authorized leave of absence.
-Regulations regarding transfer of credit to a post-master’s program are explained in more detail in the Transfer of Credits under Section 21.
+Regulations regarding transfer of credit to a post-master’s program are explained in more detail in the Transfer of Credits section.

 All PhD students shall demonstrate mastery of their field in special examinations set by the student’s department or program.
 All parts of the qualifying examination must be passed and the GMS registrar is notified before the dissertation prospectus outline will be accepted by GMS.
 The number of members and the composition of the qualifying examination committee are dictated by the department or program.
 All qualifying examination committee members should be members of the GMS faculty.